AI Agent Application Demo: Putting a Brain Inside Your App¶

 }

-The React frontend creates or retrieves a thread ID from localStorage on load, meaning the conversation survives page refreshes:
+The React frontend creates or retrieves a thread ID from localStorage on load, so the conversation survives page refreshes:

 // client/src/App.tsx